The Glock 45 and Gen 5 versions of the Glock 19 MOS and Glock 17 MOS fleshed out the Glock lineup in 2018.

 The Gen 5 G19 and G17 MOS were impressive.
 Individually, I mounted the Trijicon RMR Type 2 on each gun for testing.

-I have hit man-sized targets with my Gen 4 Glock at 100 yards.
-This is not optimal for obvious reasons.
-With any luck, if I’m shooting that far, I’ll have a rifle in my hands.
-All this aside, the Glock Marksman Barrel is supposed to be capable of putting up 4-inch groups at 50 yards.
+I have hit man-sized targets with my Gen 4 Glock at 100 yards, so I’m sure these will be no different.
+The Glock Marksman Barrel is supposed to be capable of putting up 4-inch groups at 50 yards.
 That’s impressive.

 While Glock isn’t the most beautiful firearm in the world, it is one of the most reliable.
-You can bury them in the ground, drag them through the mud, even hold them underwater, and they will still work.
-I have had some high-end pistols that were finicky with ammo, the Glock shoots everything I’ve thrown at it.
+You can bury them in the ground, drag them through the mud, or even hold them underwater, and they will still work.

-Because of the sheer amount of these guns in the world, there is a large aftermarket, meaning there is a lot of customization options.
-Sure, you can add a flashlight, laser, whatever you want to the rail, but when it comes to actual customization, the Glock is top of the heap.
+Because of the sheer amount of these guns in the world, there is a large aftermarket, meaning a lot of customization options.

-Irrespective of your position on Glocks, these three new models are some of the best offerings you can find on the current handgun market in my opinion.
+Irrespective of your position on Glocks, these models are some of the best offerings in the Glock lineup.
 Many of the features seen on these models are a direct result of Glock’s watching the aftermarket and seeing what customers want.

 What do you think about the new Glock 45 and the Gen 5 in general?
 Tell us in the comments!
 It’s probably no surprise, but a few of these showed up in our best Glocks list — check it out!